bahrus/xtal-sip/README.md

 perhaps it is time to think about centrally managing those dependencies?

+True, dynamic imports would allow the url's to be built off of some common constants.
+The problems with that solution are many:

+1) It would defeat the purpose of this web component.
+2) Kind of boring, don't you think?
+You bore me.
+3) It would't start quietely preloading the files ahead of time, unless you utilize ES9's magic preloading constants (Stage 2).

 The most common use case for absolute paths like this would be referencing web components from a CDN.

 ### Why would we want our web components to be hosted by a CDN?